top of page

 Girl wearing a Carmen Miranda headpiece of fruits and flowers

 She's a Brazilian samba dancer popularly known as the Lady in the Tutti Frutti hat.
-But did you know that she was born in Portugal?
+But did you know she was born in Portugal?
 If you love color and whimsy, you'll have a blast dressing up as Carmen Miranda.
 And you've probably got a few things at home to get started: a colorful or tropical skirt, lots and lots of beaded necklaces and bracelets, and bright red lipstick.
 Add this headpiece and voilá!

 5. Azorean Cow